CakeDC/mixer/README.md

 }
 ```

 Now you can navigate to your app `/mixer` URL and start discovery and managing your plugins!
+It searches through all packages on Packagist with type "cakephp-plugin" excluding CakePHP 2.x packages.

-**Warning:** we don't want you to use Mixer in production.
+**Attention:** we don't want you to use Mixer in production.
 That's why we're asking to add it to `require-dev` composer.json section and it will only work when `debug` is on.

 Support
 -------